-1.1.1 Oaktree Environmental Ltd have been instructed by Halesowen Skip Hire Ltd (the operator) to prepare this Odour Management Plan (OMP).
+1.1.1 Oaktree Environmental Ltd has been instructed by Oxford Skip Hire Ltd to prepare an Odour Management Plan (OMP).

-1.1.2 This OMP assesses the risk of odour associated with the storage and treatment of waste at Mucklow Hill, Halesowen, B62 8DL and provides mitigation and control measures implemented in relation to odour from waste operations undertaken at the site.
+1.1.2 This OMP assesses the risk of odour associated with the storage and treatment of waste at The Former Coal Yard, Thrupp Lane, Abingdon, Oxfordshire, OX14 3NG. and provides mitigation and control measures implemented in relation to odour from waste operations undertaken at the site.

-1.1.3 The permit boundary is illustrated on Drawing No. 3490-MUC-02 Permit Boundary Plan.
-All reference to 'the site' in this OMP refers to the associated operations, infrastructure, plant and equipment within this boundary.
+1.1.3 The permit boundary is illustrated on Drawing No. 2895-THR-02 Permit Boundary Plan.
+All reference to 'the site' in this OMP refers to the associated operations, infrastructure, plant, and equipment within this boundary.

-1.1.4 The site will be operated in accordance with the requirements of an Environmental Permit (EP) which authorises a household, commercial and industrial (HCl) waste transfer station with treatment facility.
+1.1.4 The site is operated as a household, commercial and industrial (HCl) waste transfer station with treatment facility in accordance with Environmental Permit (EP) Ref.
+KB3104CQ.

-1.1.5 It is considered some types of HCl waste have the potential to produce and emit odour, this OMP has been developed with the specific aims of ensuring:
+1.1.5 It is considered some HCl waste have the potential to emit odour.
+Therefore, this OMP has been developed with the specific aims of ensuring:

-- a) All potential odour sources are identified. - b) Odour impact is considered as part of routine inspection. - c) The minimisation of the risk of unplanned odour releasing incidents or accidents that could result in offsite annoyance or complaints. - d) Odour is primarily controlled at source by good operating practices, the correct use and maintenance of storage areas and operator training.
+- a) All potential odour sources are identified. - b) Odour impact is considered as part of routine inspection. - c) The minimisation of the risk of unplanned odour releasing incidents or accidents that could result in offsite annoyance / complaints. - d) Odour is primarily controlled at source by good operational practices, the correct use and maintenance of storage areas and operator training.

-1.1.6 This OMP has been prepared in accordance with and to meet the requirements of the following guidance:
+1.1.6 This OMP has been produced in accordance with the following guidance:

-- a) The Environmental Permitting (England and Wales) Regulations 2016. - b) Environment Agency's Guidance: "Develop a management system: environmental permits" published 01/02/2016 (updated 04/08/2021). - c) Environmental Permitting: H4 odour management" published 04/04/2011.
+- a) Environment Agency's guidance: Develop a management system: environmental permits (updated April 2023). - b) Environmental permitting: H4 odour management (published April 2011).